Brown bears like to bathe here

 The Uzon Caldera hosts the largest geothermal field in Kamchatka

-Eastern zone, Belaya
+Eastern zone, Belaja

 What remained was the bowl-shaped structure that we know today, nine to twelve kilometres in diameter, with walls averaging four hundred meters high.
 This makes it in every respect half the size of its famous counterpart in Tanzania, the Ngorongoro Caldera.
 All in all, the formation of a caldera is a relatively rare event.
 While worldwide 70 to 80 volcanoes erupt each year, this has only led to seven new calderas in the past hundred years.